-The Press Recognition Panel (PRP) has successfully defended judicial review proceedings in the High Court brought by the News Media Association (NMA), challenging the PRP Board’s decision on 25 October 2016 to recognise IMPRESS as an approved regulator.
+The Press Recognition Panel (PRP) has successfully defended judicial review (JR) proceedings in the High Court brought by the News Media Association (NMA), challenging the PRP Board’s decision on 25 October 2016 to recognise IMPRESS as an approved regulator.

 On 12 October 2017, Lady Justice Rafferty DBE and The Hon.
 Mr Justice Popplewell handed down their judgment, ruling that each of the six main arguments put forward by the NMA lacked any foundation.